 Simple shape symbols (e.g. the red circle for category 'Bahnhof' are correctly displayed, but, SVG symbols not.

 In the GetMap request, the SVG symbols are correctly rendered.

 URL to QGIS 3.6 based WMS service: https://services.geo.zg.ch/ows/TestSVGSymbols

 I don't know exactly if this is a general QGIS server 3.x problem or specific to our Docker/NGINX configuration?

-#2 Updated by Alessandro Pasotti 12 months ago
+#2 Updated by Alessandro Pasotti over 1 year ago

 - Assignee set to Alessandro Pasotti